DanielBonnery/Systemconfig_nemo_actions/README.md

 - ~/.local/share/nemo/actions/ for user actions

-So far there is only one nemo action.
+So far there are only two nemo actions available.

 - Pdflatex me with pdflatex, applicable to .tex files, two files:
   It consists of two files:
   - the menu
   - the action

-  In the future, will be more, maybe:
-  - Sweave me with pdflatex, applicable to .rnw files
-  - R me ...
+- merge us pdfs: merge pdfs with pdftk